 Voice4Africa is primarily concerned with sustainability and the safeguarding of millions of jobs and therefore livelihoods in the African travel destinations, which are popular with German tourists.
 National Parks and Game Reserves in Africa are financed 70-100% by income from tourism through National Park Fees.
 If these funds are lost due to EU free cancellation law and a lack of tourism, parks and reserves lack the means to adequately protect the animals from poaching.

 In South Africa alone, more than 700.000 people work in tourism, who each feed about 8 people in average, this means there are 5,6 Mio. dependants on tourism alone in South Africa, which reflect about 10% of the inhabitants.
 If there are no more tourists, numerous livelihoods are threatened.

-With regards to T-Day in Berlin in front of the Reichstag, we would also like to thank the organisers of this event from the bottom of our heart!
+With regards to Tourism-Day in Berlin in front of the Reichstag, we would also like to thank the organisers of this event.

 Kevin from Reisebüro Fernweh and Anke from asr and Budde Urlaubsreisen, you have done an excellent job with efficient organisation!
 Anke, you have played a sensational part moderating the event!